external-secrets/kubernetes-external-secrets/README.md

 ### Using ExternalSecret config

 ExternalSecret manifest allows scoping the access of kubernetes-external-secrets controller.
-This allows to deploy multi kubernetes-external-secrets instances at the same cluster and each instance can access a set of ExternalSecrets.
+This allows deployment of multiple kubernetes-external-secrets instances at the same cluster and each instance can access a set of ExternalSecrets.

 To enable this option, set the env var in the controller side: